What every best Bread Machines has:

 Walmart.com offers a good assortment of bread machines, mostly mid- to low-priced models that are solid but basic performers.
 Some get hundreds of reviews, many of which are very detailed and thorough.
 Ratings include the percentage of people who would recommend the machine to a friend.

 BedBathandBeyond.com is a good source to find ratings on quite a few bread makers, from higher end models to less expensive machines.
-A few machines get several dozen reviews, and owners can say if they would recommend the product to a friend.
+A few machines get several dozen reviews, and some get more than a hundred.
+In addition, owners can say if they would recommend the product to a friend.
 We saw quite a few comments that were left after the owner had the bread machine for quite some time, so these offer a particularly good overview of multiple uses and the results of trying different types of bread.

-KingArthurFlour.com carries only four bread makers, three Zojirushi machines and a Cuisinart and only the Zojirushi's have reviews.
+KingArthurFlour.com carries only three bread makers, all Zojirushi machines.
 However, those three get quite a bit of feedback and most of the people who post here are very knowledgeable, experienced bakers.
 The best feature of this site is that the moderators weigh in frequently to help out those who are having issues getting their bread to come out properly, or just to say thanks for a great review.

 Although BestBuy.com is better known as a destination for buying electronics, a few dozen bread machines are available for sale.
 They get fewer reviews than elsewhere, though.